telliott99/MySwift2/chapter4/closures_med.rst

 More Closures
 #############

 A closure is like function with no name.
-You are going to use it right away, so it seems like a shame to waste a good name on it.
-Sort of like Clint Eastwood
+Kind of like Clint Eastwood

 http://en.wikipedia.org/wiki/Man_with_No_Name

+You have a function and you are going to use it right away, so it seems like a shame to waste a good name on it.

 Maybe the simplest closure is the one I used in the chapter on sorting:

 .. sourcecode:: bash

     var a = ["Chris", "Alex", "Barry"]
-    a.sort { $0 < $1 }
+    a.sortInPlace { $0 < $1 }
-    println(a)
+    print(a)

 .. sourcecode:: bash